The George Ward Technology College

 The George Ward Technology College was a medium-sized comprehensive school in Melksham, Wiltshire, England between 1953 and 2010.
 A maintained co-educational secondary school, it catered for pupils aged 11 to 18.
 Wiltshire County Council was the Local Authority for the school.

-The school's last Ofsted report, publish in February 2010, assessed the school as "inadequate", "performing significantly less well than in all the circumstances it could reasonably be expected to perform."
+The school's last Ofsted report, published in February 2010, assessed the school as "inadequate", "performing significantly less well than in all the circumstances it could reasonably be expected to perform."
 The school was subsequently given a notice to improve.